 The Board of Directors has determined that Mr. Hurd qualifies as an "audit committee financial expert," as defined under rules and regulations of the SEC.
-In addition, we must certify to the NYSE American that the committee has, and will continue to have, at least one member who has past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background that results in the individual's financial sophistication.
-Mr. Hurd also qualifies as financially sophisticated under the NYSE American listing standards.
+In addition, we must certify to that the committee has, and will continue to have, at least one member who has past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background that results in the individual's financial sophistication.
+Mr. Hurd also qualifies as financially sophisticated under